naqikazmi1/eks-flux-terraform/README.md

 3. Review and Apply Terraform Configuration

-This will create:
+## This will create:

+    An ECR repository

     An EKS cluster

-An ECR repository

-Flux installation on EKS

-4. Configure kubectl

-5. Bootstrap Flux
+    Bootstrap Flux

-This command configures Flux to sync your Kubernetes cluster with the Git repository.

-6. Verify Deployment
+4. Verify Deployment

-Check if Flux components are running:
+## Check if Flux components are running and workloads are being deployed:
+    flux get all

-Check if workloads are being deployed:
+Check if workloads are being deployed

-Cleanup
+## Cleanup

-To remove all deployed resources, run:

-Additional Notes
+## Additional Notes

 Adjust variables in terraform.tfvars to customize the setup.

 Modify flux-system manifests for workload configurations.

-Monitor logs using:
+## Monitor logs using:
     kubectl logs -n flux-system -l app.kubernetes.io/name=source-controller